davidbowen87/higher_education/README.md

 - Does the number of women and men employed affect faculty turnover?
 - Does the academic rank and tenure status of faculty affect turnover?

+## Communication Protocols
+- In order to update each other on the status of our individual parts of the project we established frequent communication through Slack and Zoom meetings.

 ## Data Tools Used
 - Cleaning Data
   - Pandas